Sunrisers Drum and Bugle Corps: 1987 – DCA World Class Championship title

-In 1985, the Sunrisers moved to New Jersey after their long history on Long Island.
-The 1987 season was known as the "rain-out" year because the DCA Championship finals were canceled due to the weather.
+The 1987 season became known as the “rain-out” year because the DCA Championship finals were canceled due to weather.
 The Sunrisers had won the preliminary competition by two points.
-With the field being covered in wet mud, making marching conditions poor, the decision was made to cancel the finals competition and award the championship based on the prelims scores.
-This gave Sun its fifth championship.
-In 1988, they tied the Bushwackers Drum and Bugle Corps of New Jersey for the championship, the first such tie in DCA history.
-In 1989, although tying the Bushwackers again at the championships, the official title was awarded to the Bushwackers under a new tie-breaking rule which used the overall general effect score for the final decision.
+With the field rendered muddy and unsafe for marching, the decision was made to cancel the finals and award the championship based on prelims scores, giving the Sunrisers their fifth DCA title.